timvandenbroecke/SpringBoot-Scala-AVR-atmega328p/README.md

-Work is still in progress for extra features these are ready to use and .
+Work is still in progress for extra features these are ready to use.

 1. By pressing 1 for LED on and 0 for LED off in console.
    - Connect your LED on PortB pin 0 or pin 8 on the Arduino Uno